msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 #### Select a Customer

 1. In the `Customers` window, you will be presented with a list of available customers.
-You can select your customer from the list or you can type as much of a customer name
+You can select your customer from the list or you can type as much of a customer name.

 <div class="imagetitle">
 In below example, we are issuing stock to <b>Kamo Regional Warehouse</b>.